 The St Regis Hong Kong, 26 Harbour Road, Wan Chai | (+852) 2138 6888

 A mainstay in the luxury hotels scene, Four Seasons is located in the heart of the city, combining gastronomy, wellness, and indulgence under one roof.
-The three restaurants within the hotel—Lung King Heen, Caprice, and Sushi Saito—boasts eight Michelin stars combined.
+Its three restaurants—Lung King Heen, Caprice, and Sushi Saito—boast seven Michelin stars combined.
 For those looking to disconnect, the in-house spa combines Chinese and Western healing philosophies for a holistic experience.
-Take a dip in their infinity pool overlooking the Hong Kong skyline, or take it up a notch and fit in a workout at the lap pool, to the beat of music from the underwater speakers.
+Go for a dip in their infinity pool, or take it up a notch and fit in a workout at the lap pool to the beat of music from the underwater speakers.

 Intimate boutique hotel The Pier is located in tranquil Pak Sha Wan, where you can really slow down and indulge in some self-care.
-Shuttle buses run seamlessly between Hang Hau MTR station to The Pier, keeping it convenient despite its faraway location.
-40 state-of-the-art rooms and suites allow guests to bask in tropical forest and ocean views, and are just a stone’s throw away from secret beaches and charming seafood restaurants.
+Shuttle buses run from Hang Hau to Pak Sha Wan, keeping it convenient despite its faraway location.
+40 state-of-the-art rooms and suites allow guests to bask in tropical forest and ocean views, and are just a stone’s throw away from secret beaches and seafood restaurants.
 The Pier is also the perfect place to reconnect with family and friends, with very accommodating staff to help you celebrate the most special occasions.
 Just want to relax?
 Swim to the edge of the terrace pool and watch the yachts at Hebe Haven Yacht Club sway with the waves.

 The Pier, 9 Pak Sha Wan Street, Sai Kung | (+852) 2912 6777

 Designed to mimic the look and feel of an enchanted forest, W Hong Kong is an urban sanctuary with unparalleled service.
-There are 351 rooms and 42 suites, plus a fabulous outdoor pool that hosts pool parties every summer.
-The pool is the highest outdoor pool in Hong Kong, towering 211 meters over the Victoria Harbour.
-Convenience is also a major selling point—the hotel is just minutes away from Kowloon MTR station and Elements mall.
+With 392 rooms and 42 suites across the hotel, four gastronomical offerings in the form of restaurants and bars, plus a fabulous pool that hosts pool parties every summer, W Hong Kong is the place to be.
+It’s also the highest outdoor pool in town, towering 211 meters over Victoria Harbour!
+Convenience is also a major selling point—the hotel is just minutes away from Kowloon Station and Elements.